walac/walac.github.io/_posts/2026-08-20-jumplabels.md

-[§5.3](#the-two-asm-helpers) gave the two C helpers, [§5.4](#the-jump-table-entry-sidecar-metadata) gave the jump-table entry they emit, and [§5.5](#have-jump-label-hack-why-sites-are-2-or-5-bytes) explained why the bytes at the patchable site itself aren’t fixed.
+[§5.3](#the-two-asm-helpers) gave the two C helpers, [§5.4](#the-jump-table-entry-sidecar-metadata) gave the jump-table entry they emit, and [§5.5](#have-jump-label-hack-why-sites-are-2-or-5-bytes) explained why the bytes at the patchable site itself are not fixed.
 Put together, for a **nop-default** site on a [`HAVE_JUMP_LABEL_HACK`](https://elixir.bootlin.com/linux/v7.2/source/arch/Kconfig#L1399) build (the normal case on x86_64), this is everything that lands in the